bboy114crew/pet-home-backend/README.md

 # Introduction
-This is backend for my capstone project. ph-be include backend built with Expressjs and web dashboard built with Reactjs.
+This is backend for my capstone project. ph-be include backend built with Nodejs,Expressjs and web dashboard built with Reactjs.

 Pet Home is tiny social network for people who love pet.
 You can
 - Sharing post about your pet